-Great Silk Road Tour
+Great Silk Road culture Tour in Uzbekistan & Kyrgyzstan

-Cultural tour through Uzbekistan and Kyrgyzstan
+Cultural tour in Uzbekistan and Kyrgyzstan

 Mixtures of the cultures in the countries of the Great Silk Road make this region more attractive for people from different countries.
 From ancient times, the different tribes traveled from country to country and brought other traditions and styles of life to Central Asia.
 Now you have a great opportunity to visit the small unique part of the Great Silk Road, return to the past, and learn resemblances and differences.
 During this tour, you will visit magnificent historical places, see Great Mountains, learn about peoples’ cultures and try the tastiest national dishes.